-- 1. Procedures for Collection of Urine Specimens - i.
-All urine collections must be split specimen collections. - ii.
-The school district must direct an immediate urine collection under direct observation with no advance notice to the driver, if: - a. the laboratory reported to the Medical Review Officer ("MRO") that a specimen is invalid and the MRO has reported that there is not an adequate medical explanation for the result; or - b. the MRO reported that the original positive, adulterated, or substituted test result had to be cancelled because the test of the split specimen could not be performed. - c.
-The laboratory reported to the MRO that the specimen was negative-dilute with a creatinine concentration greater than or equal to 2 mg/dL but less than or equal to 5 mg/dL, and the MRO reported the specimen as negative-dilute and that a second collection must take place under direct observation
+- 1. Procedures for Collection of Urine Specimens Under Direct Observation - i.
+The school district must direct an immediate collection under direct observation with no advance notice to the driver, if: - a. the laboratory reported to the Medical Review Officer ("MRO") that a specimen is invalid and the MRO has reported that there is not an adequate medical explanation for the result; or - b. the MRO reported that the original positive, adulterated, or substituted test result had to be cancelled because the test of the split specimen could not be performed.

-- iii.
-The school district must direct a collection under direct observation of a driver if the drug test is a return-to-duty test or a follow-up test. - iv.
-A driver must receive an explanation of the reasons for a directly observed collection. - v.
+- c.
+The laboratory reported to the MRO that the specimen was negative-dilute with a creatinine concentration greater than or equal to 2 mg/dL but less than or equal to 5 mg/dL, and the MRO reported the specimen as negative-dilute and that a second collection must take place under direct observation - ii.
+The school district must direct a collection under direct observation of a driver if the drug test is a return-to-duty test or a follow-up test. - iii.
+A driver must receive an explanation of the reasons for a directly observed collection. - iv.
 If a driver declines to allow a directly observed collection, that driver will be considered to have refused to test.

-2. Procedures for Testing of Urine Specimens
+2. Procedures for Testing for Controlled Substances